cc16mr/calculator/README.md

 # calculator
-simple calculator using html, css and basic js
+simple calculator using html, css and pure js